CloudLabsAI-Azure/Cloud-Native-Application/labguide/Deploy theApplication-to-Azure-Kubernetes-Service.md

     ![Select workloads under Kubernetes resources.](media/wkrload.png "Select workloads under Kubernetes resources")

 1. In the **Add with YAML** pane, paste the below YAML code which creates a workload in AKS and click on **Add**.
 Make sure to replace the SUFFIX with the given DeploymentID **<inject key="DeploymentID" enableCopy="true"/>** value in the YAML file to update the LOGINSERVER name of the ACR instance.
-   >Info: The below YAML file will create a deployment pods in the namespace contoso-traders.
+    >**Info**: The below YAML file will create a deployment pods in the namespace contoso-traders.
 A Kubernetes Deployment tells Kubernetes how to create or modify instances of the pods that hold a containerized application.
 Deployments can help to efficiently scale the number of replica pods, enable the rollout of updated code in a controlled manner, or roll back to an earlier deployment version if necessary.

     ```YAML
     apiVersion: apps/v1